Mediacorp 5

-Channel 5 is an English-language free-to-air terrestrial television channel in Singapore, owned by the state-owned media conglomerate Mediacorp.
+Mediacorp 5 is an English-language free-to-air terrestrial television channel in Singapore, owned by the state-owned media conglomerate Mediacorp.
 It airs a generalist format including domestic and imported entertainment programming, news, and sports coverage.

 The channel began broadcasting on 15 February 1963 as the pilot service TV Singapura, the region's first television service.
 It officially launched on 2 April 1963.
-It initially broadcast programming in the official languages of English, Chinese, Malay and Tamil; Chinese and Tamil programming were later spun off to Channel 8 in 1973, and Malay programming moved to Channel 12 in 1994, leaving Channel 5 as an English-language service.
+It initially broadcast programming in the official languages of English, Chinese, Malay and Tamil; Chinese and Tamil programming were later spun off to 8 in 1973, and Malay programming moved to 12 in 1994, leaving 5 as an English-language service.

 History

 Television Singapura/RTS

-On January 3, 1963, the Singaporean government announced the start of pilot programming effective February 15.
+On 3 January 1963, the Singaporean government announced the start of pilot programming effective 15 February.
 The station was set to broadcast on VHF channel 5 in the 625-line television standard and would provide a license fee of $24 per year ($2 per month), touted at the time as being "one of the cheapest in this part of the world".
 The output from the start of the pilot service was going to last less than two hours, before extending to four hours by April.
 A second channel was slated to start between August and September of the same year.
-By the time of the March extension, the service was going to carry filmed programming in English and Hokkien, before gradually extending to include Mandarin, Malay, Tamil and other Chinese dialects.
+By the time of the March extension, the service was going to carry filmed programming in English and Hokkien, before gradually extending to include Mandarin, Malay, Tamil and other Chinese varieties.
 The regular service would provide, effective April, a four-hour schedule in the official languages of Singapore.
 A temporary studio was built on Caldecott Hill in the precincts of Radio Singapore and a television transmitter at Bukit Batok was erected.
 The staff consisted of experienced workers coming from the United Kingdom, Australia and Japan.
 Ahead of the start of the pilot service, it was recommended for manufacturers of television sets to ensure that their presets would match Channel 5 and Channel 8.

 The channel first launched as a pilot service, TV Singapura on 15 February 1963.
 Chong Yan Ling and Lucy Leong were two of the four women who appeared for the opening lines of TV Singapura on its launch day.
 Minister for Culture S. Rajaratnam introduced its inaugural night of programming, which included the documentary TV Looks at Singapore, imported cartoons and comedy programmes, the Malay variety show Rampaian Malaysia (Malaysian Medley), and news.
 Rajaratnam stated that "tonight might well mark the start of a social and cultural revolution in our lives."
 The pilot service would broadcast 100 minutes of programmes per-night.
 At the time, it was estimated that only one in 58 persons in Singapore owned a television set.
 Airtime began to increase on 11 March, before reaching the four-hour target in April.